vishvAsa/notes/power/sustainability/articles/tom_murphy/energy_human-ambitions_finite-planet/2_energy_and_fossil_fuels/7_The_Energy_Landscape.md

 [^21]: See also Example 7.1.1.

-[^22]: 13.0 qBtu delivered; implying 34% con- version efficiency from primary sources to delivered electricity
+[^22]: 13.0 qBtu delivered; implying 34% conversion efficiency from primary sources to delivered electricity

 and their total qBtu amounts.
 Treat "< 1%" as 0.5%.
 Do these add to 13 qBtu, as they should, within rounding error?23
 5. Figure 7.2 hides contributions of sources to end sectors behind the "electric black box."24 Following similar logic to that in the margin, and using results from Problem 4, figure out "corrected" values for what percentage of coal provides energy to each of the four end-sectors (re-distributing the 91% going to electricity into end-sectors).25